Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Years before fruiting: 2-3 from seed.
 Flowers that appear the first year of flowering often do not set fruit.

 Fruit: Aromatic, yellow to yellow-orange when ripe, ribbed, oval to round, 2-3" (5-7.6cm) long, with persistent small apical sepals.
 The flesh is juicy and nutritious.
-The flavor has been described as sweet, apricot mixed with mango, and hints of sour or bitter, possibly latex.
 The flavor of the ripe fruit varies between plants.
+One description of the flavor is sweet, apricot mixed with mango, and hints of sour or bitter, possibly latex.
+Another description is passion fruit and mango mix.
 Each fruit contains one oval, light brown seed which separates easily.

 Months for fruit to ripen: 3-4 weeks.
 The fruit may drop off the plant when fully ripe.
 It can be harvested when partially yellow and will finish ripening indoors.